Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Okhtyrka school bombing

-On 27 February 2022, Amnesty International said that evidence showed Russian cluster munitions from a 220 mm BM-27 Uragan rocket hit a preschool in Okhtyrka used as a civilian bomb shelter, killing three people including a child.
+On 25 February 2022, Russian cluster bombs from a 220 mm BM-27 Uragan rocket hit a preschool in Okhtyrka used as a civilian bomb shelter, killing three people, including a child.
 UAV film showed four hits on the roof of the preschool, three on the ground next to the school, two injured or dead civilians, and pools of blood.
 Amnesty International analysed 65 photos and videos of the event and interviewed local residents.
 Bellingcat stated that remains of the 9M27K rocket were found 200 metres east of the kindergarten.
 Russian forces were located west of Okhtyrka.
-Amnesty described the rocket type as "unguided and notoriously inaccurate", and described the attack as potentially a war crime that should be investigated.
+Amnesty described the rocket type as "unguided and notoriously inaccurate" and described the attack as potentially a war crime that should be investigated.